Francisj11/PostRunStretch/README.md

 - [ ] Add ability to pause by touching screen during a stretch

+- [ ] Add countdown animation which is the circumference of the screen, reducing by 12 degrees per second.

 - [ ] Publish to PlayStore https://developer.android.com/distribute/best-practices/launch/distribute-wear